Career Distribution by Myers-Briggs Type

 Structured demands vs. flexible innovation: (Judging/Perceiving)

 Judging types do best in careers that require scheduling and established procedures—everything from bus driving to orthopedic surgery.
-Jobs that are more open-ended, requiring flexibility and ability to adjust, include journalism, strategic planning and entrepreneurs.
+Jobs that are more open-ended, requiring flexibility and ability to adjust, include journalism, strategic planning and entrepreneurial endeavors.

 It’s a Personal Decision